fl poa fl poa

 4. Revocation: Principals can revoke FL POA anytime, given they are competent, by notifying the agent in writing.

 5. Acceptance and Limitation: Third parties may refuse a POA if it doesn’t meet legal or procedural requirements.
-Florida law also limits actions that an agent can perform, protecting the principal’s rights.
+Florida law also limits an agent’s actions, protecting the principal’s rights.

 Benefits of Using FL POA